dustinpfister/hexo_sitesource/source/_posts/blog-sitemaps.md

 The only reason why I might want to have one is if I do something that will result on a really large collection of tag pages, and I would want them all indexed.
 So far I do not have them as part of my main sitemap, but I am not doing anything to keep them from getting indexed as well.
 I have noticed that they are helping me gain some insights in [Google search console](https://www.google.com/webmasters), so it may be of interest to have a map for them.

-Althought it is not required I could have a sitemap_posts.xml, sitemap_tags.xml, and use sitemap.xml, as an index for them.
+Although it is not required I could have a sitemap_posts.xml, sitemap_tags.xml, and use sitemap.xml, as an index for them.
 Doing so is simple enough.

 ```
 <?xml version="1.0" encoding="UTF-8"?>